Chromatischer/VsCodeStormworks/Docs/Documentation.md

 ### 1x1 Speed Screen
 Its basically just a 1 to 1 copy of the 1x1 RPS Screen but with speed instead of displaying RPS

+### 2x1 Multi information main display
+Now also comes with even more information then was previously planned!
+It has the Range and Endurance script from my multifunction 2x2 project!
+It is split up into 4 parts.
+Three of them are just the same thing again and again but with different values.

+The fourth one is directly taken from the Multifunction 2x2 project

 ## Utils
 Utils are split up into many smaller files to not clutter up small projects with unnecessary functions.